Shows & Sessions 1961- 2025

 Concert played overseas

-Album or single release
+Album or single release (US only unless noted otherwise)

 Taping or air date of TV/radio show (USA/overseas)